Advocacy

 Prison Education

 The CCCU supports our institutions in their work to provide second chances and to advocate for restoration of Pell eligibility.
 Twenty-one CCCU institutions currently operate programs for the incarcerated.
 Research from the RAND Corporation shows education programs reduce recidivism; inmates participating in educational programs are 43% less likely to recidivate.
 RAND Corporation also discovered that a $1 investment in prison education reduces incarceration costs by $4 to $5 during the first three years post-release.
-The CCCU seeks the expansion of educational opportunity for all people, including incarcerated individuals.
+The CCCU seeks the expansion of educational opportunity for all people, including incarcerated individuals

 Baylor University, Texas

 Over the last 17 years, Baylor University and PEP have collaborated to provide education and opportunities for incarcerated individuals.
-The Baylor Institute for Studies of Religion has studied the program’s effectiveness, and Baylor MBA students working closely with PEP participants since 2007, reviewing their business plans and providing guidance, research, editing and marketing information.
+The Baylor Institute for Studies of Religion has studied the program’s effectiveness, the Hankamer School of Business has recognized PEP graduates and the Baylor Collaborative on Hunger and Poverty has worked closely with PEP to enrich underserved and underrepresented communities.

-In addition, PEP works closely with the Baylor Collaborative on Hunger and Poverty to enrich underserved and underrepresented communities.
 PEP delivers results at the intersection of restorative justice reform and economic mobility through intensive character development, an entrepreneurial boot camp and specialized mentorship that, when combined, produce successful business owners, exemplary employees and good neighbors.
 Overall, the collaboration between PEP and Baylor University has been a powerful force for social change, providing education and opportunities for incarcerated individuals and helping to reduce recidivism rates in Texas.

 Bethel University, Minnesota